yuanshunning/pickit-docs/docs/faq/how_to_detect_an_empty_roi.rst

 Overview
 --------

-In this article, you will learn a strategy when Pick-it no longer detects  objects that allows discriminating between an empty Region of Interest (ROI) from a ROI that still contains parts that are either undetected or of a different type than what Pick-it is looking for.
+In this article, you will learn a strategy when Pickit no longer detects  objects that allows discriminating between an empty Region of Interest (ROI) from a ROI that still contains parts that are either undetected or of a different type than what Pickit is looking for.

 These are the steps to follow: